Illustration

 In the case of the two Urban Forums in Zhytomyr, the focus will be on the vision for the city in the context of post-war reconstruction of Ukraine.
 Both forums will have 5 teams with about 6-8 participants each.

-The Forums will focus on two distinct areas in the city: the area surrounding the building of the “Kosmos” cinema, and the Sokolivskyi Quarry.
+The Forums will focus on two distinct areas in the city: the area surrounding the building of the “Kosmos” cinema, and the Sokolovskyi Quarry.
 The Urban Forums will be organized by the Estonian Association of Architects and NGO Ro3kvit Urban Coalition for Ukraine in cooperation with the city of Zhytomyr.
 The Forums are funded by the European Union as a part of an international cultural project titled “UREHERIT”.

 We are looking for architects, urbanists, urban activists, visual artists, Zhytomyr locals, architecture students or anyone who’s interested that would serve as participants and team leads for each Urban Forum and are inspired to try out this inclusive method for urban planning.
 In addition, for every team, we are looking for someone with visualization skills that can do magic with pen and paper, computer renderings or even collage.